Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-04-synthesis/20-the-future-polymath.md

 ## Activity
 Pick one emerging topic (AI safety, quantum biology, synthetic food).
 Write a one-page brief with: the core idea, one potential benefit, one risk, and one ethical question.
 Identify the disciplines you would need to consult to act responsibly.

+## Reflection
+- What frontier most excites you, and which value will you use as your compass there?
+- How will you keep your learning and ethics loops tight as tools evolve?